ModischFabrications/CutSolver/README.md

 This Solver is using ints exclusively, as there is no need for arbitrary precision yet.
 It also has no concept of units so you can use whatever you want.

+*Hint: Try using mm instead of cm if you have fractions.*

 ## Usage
 Send POST-Requests to `[localhost]/solve`, see `/docs` for further informations.